 - The poster should be self-explanatory, so that you are free to answer questions and discuss the research with interested persons.

-- You should be prepared to take names and addresses for a subsequent mailing of information.
+- You should be prepared to take names and contact details for further discussion.
 Perhaps a sheet of paper on which people can provide their name, email address and work address would be useful, or you should be prepared to collect business cards.

 Do put your contact information at the bottom, to allow others who are interested to contact you afterwards.
 Especially as your poster will be on display for the whole conference.